HTTP-RPC/Kilo/README.md

 TODO

 ## BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
-This class implements the `Map` interface and exposes any Bean properties defined by the object as entries in the map, allowing custom types to be serialized to JSON.
-Nested Bean properties are supported.
+This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.

 For example, the statistical data discussed in the previous section might be represented by the following class: